microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

 }
 ```

-Now the SDK can discover your `ProcessingSource`.
-Sadly, is not useful in its current state.
-This is because your `ProcessingSource` does not advertise the `DataSource(s)` it supports.
-Let's add that now.
+Though your `ProcessingSource` is discoverable to the SDK, it still needs to advertise the `DataSource(s)` it supports in order to be useful.

 ### Decorate your ProcessingSource with a DataSourceAttribute